bmmpxf/mapstory/manual/manual.rst

 May/15/2012   MMM/d/yyyy
 11/1/2012   M/d/y

+.. _prep.time.period:

 Relevant time periods
 ~~~~~~~~~~~~~~~~~~~~~

 A feature can currently support either one or two time attributes.
 If a single attribute is used, this is interpreted by MapStory to mean that the feature is considered relevant (and thus displayed displayed) at a single point in time.
 If two attributes are used, the attributes represent the beginning and ending of the period in which the feature in considered relevant (displayed).
 The decision on whether to utilize an end date/time is specific to your data and story.

+.. _prep.filetypes:

 Supported Files
 ---------------

-.. _upload-support:

 MapStory can load the following file types:

-.. _upload-csv:

 * CSV (comma-separated value)—These non-spatial files can be loaded when they contain columns with latitude and longitude values.
 * Shapefile—MapStory can read any standard shapefile, including an optional PRJ (projection file).

+.. _prep.filetypes.archive:

 Archive
 ~~~~~~~

-.. _upload-zip:

 To reduce the size of the data being uploaded to MapStory and so making the upload faster, consider creating an archive (zip file) of your data.
 This can increase upload speeds by many times, depending of the type of data being uploaded.
 If creating an archive, ensure that the archive does not contain any directory structures or extraneous files.

 Only a single StoryLayer may be uploaded at a time using an archive.
 If uploading an archive, note that the name of the resulting StoryLayer will be taken from the file name of the shapefile, not the file name of the archive.

+.. _prep.filetypes.tips:

 Other Tips
 ~~~~~~~~~~

-.. _upload-tips:

-here are some other tips that may prove useful when preparing your data for upload
+Here are some other tips that may prove useful when preparing your data for upload

 * While MapStory supports many projections, consider using WGS84 (EPSG:4326) to ensure it is recognized.

-CAN MAPSTORY NOT REPROJECT?

 * If your data is on a global level or is very detailed, consider simplifying the geometries to reduce the upload size and make your StoryLayer faster to display during playback.

 * Similar to simplifying the geometries, if there are attributes that aren't necessary to understanding the MapStory, consider removing them to save space and processing time.

-*
+.. _uploading:

 Uploading your data
 ===================

-.. _uploads:

 Once your data is prepared, it is ready to be uploaded.
 From the **Upload StoryLayer** form, you can either drag and drop files, or use the **Browse...** button to select the file or files.